The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Impact of higher-order GUP modified entropy on the SGWB spectrum

 \section{Impact of higher-order GUP modified entropy on the SGWB spectrum}

-In investigating the influence of the GUP on the generation and evolution of the SGWB, a foundational task is to establish the thermodynamic structure of the universe that is consistent with the GUP correction.
-However, the introduction of a minimal measurable length or maximal momentum, as predicted by GUP, modifies the phase space volume (e.g., Eq.~(\ref{eq4})), which in turn affects the statistical mechanics of radiation fields.
-In the framework of standard cosmology, the photon-dominated entropy density of the radiation field $\mathbb{S} \sim {a^3}{S_0} \sim {a^3}\left( {{{2{\pi ^2}{g_s}{T^3}} \mathord{\left/ {\vphantom {{2{\pi ^2}{g_s}{T^3}} {45}}} \right. \kern-\nulldelimiterspace} {45}}} \right)$ with the scale factor $a$ and the effective number of degrees of freedom $g_s$, plays a crucial role in determining the dynamics of the cosmic expansion, whereas in the framework of the GUP, due to the introduction of the minimum length or the maximum momentum, the density of the quantum states as well as the collocation function are corrected, which leads to the systematic change of the statistical mechanical quantities.
-While Refs.~\cite{Khodadi:2018scn,Moussa:2021qlz,Moussa:2021gxb} have proposed GUP corrected entropy expressions by modifying the density of states, these studies often retain only leading-order corrections (e.g., linear or quadratic in temperature).
-Such truncations are reasonable at low temperatures, but they become insufficient near high energy scales, especially around the QCD phase transition, where higher-order QG effects can no longer be neglected.
+In investigating the influence of the GUP on the generation and evolution of the SGWB, a foundational task is to establish a thermodynamic description of the Universe that is consistent with the GUP-corrected phase-space measure.
+The introduction of a minimal measurable length or a maximal momentum, as predicted by GUP, modifies the phase-space volume (e.g., eq.~(\ref{eq4})), which in turn affects the statistical mechanics of relativistic radiation fields.
+In the framework of standard cosmology, the comoving entropy of the radiation fluid, dominated by photons, is given by $\mathbb{S} \sim a^3 S_0 \sim a^3\bigl(2\pi^2 g_s T^3/45\bigr)$, where $a$ is the scale factor and $g_s$ is the effective number of relativistic degrees of freedom.
+This quantity plays a central role in determining the dynamics of cosmic expansion.
+By contrast, in the presence of GUP-corrected minimal length or maximal momentum scales, both the density of quantum states and the occupation number are modified, leading to systematic changes in the statistical-mechanical quantities.
+In refs.~\cite{Moussa:2021qlz,Moussa:2021gxb,Khodadi:2018scn}, it have proposed GUP-corrected entropy expressions by modifying the density of states and typically retain only leading-order corrections (for example, terms linear or quadratic in temperature), an approximation that is justified when the GUP parameter is very small at accessible energy scales.
+Nevertheless, incorporating higher-order contributions can improve the consistency with fully non-perturbative GUP frameworks and may in principle reveal subtle cumulative QG effects, particularly in scenarios involving extremely high temperatures such as those near a QCD-scale first-order phase transition.

 Now, applying the GUP corrected entropy~(\ref{eq7}), the relevant entropy density can be expressed as